StackTips

 While talking to different candidates during the interviews, almost all of them have used RestTemplate, while only a few know about the other modern alternatives available in the spring framework.

-This post explores different options available for making REST API calls from Spring and dives into the strengths and weaknesses of each.
-I hope this will help you choose the right tool for your project.
+This post covers different options available for making REST API calls from Spring and dives into the strengths and weaknesses of each.

 Mainly we have the following choices: